TheRacetrack/racetrack/docs/user/user-guide-1.md

 aspect of Racetrack: you can think of it as a "way the code should look" for Racetrack to understand it and deploy it to production.

-You can browse the documentation for the supported Job Types in the `docs/job_types/` directory.
+You can browse the documentation for the supported Job Types in their dedicated repositories.
 In there, the Convention for each Job Type is described.

 Conventions for any Job Type are simple, easy to follow, and very few.
 Some examples are: